bepasty/bepasty-server/README.rst

 bepasty
 =======

-bepasty is like a pastebin for every kind of files (text, image, audio, video, documents, ...).
-You can upload multiple files at once, simple by drag and drop.
+bepasty is like a pastebin for every kind of file (text, image, audio, video, documents, ...).

+You can upload multiple files at once, simply by drag and drop.